Singlish: Creole continuum

 Since many Singaporeans can speak Standard English in addition to Singlish, code-switching can occur very frequently along the continuum.
-In addition, as many Singaporeans are also speakers of Chinese, Malay, or Indian languages such as Tamil or Hindi, code-switching between English and other languages also occurs dynamically.
+In addition, as many Singaporeans are also speakers of Chinese languages, Malay, or Indian languages such as Tamil and Hindi, code-switching between English and other languages also occurs dynamically.

 Example

 Each of the following means the same thing, but the basilectal and mesolectal versions incorporate some colloquial additions for illustrative purposes.

 Usage in society

 The Infocomm Media Development Authority's free-to-air TV code states that the use of Singlish is only permitted in interviews, "where the interviewee speaks only Singlish," but the interviewer must refrain from using it.
-Despite this, in recent years the use of Singlish on television and radio has proliferated as localised Singlish continues to be popular among Singaporeans, especially in comedies, such as Under One Roof and Phua Chu Kang Pte Ltd. Singlish is sometimes used by ordinary people in street interviews broadcast on TV and radio on a daily basis, as well as occasionally in newspapers.
+Despite this, in recent years the use of Singlish on television and radio has proliferated as localised Singlish continues to be popular among Singaporeans, especially in the 2 popular Singaporean local sitcoms Under One Roof and Phua Chu Kang Pte Ltd. Singlish is sometimes used by ordinary people in street interviews broadcast on TV and radio on a daily basis, as well as occasionally in newspapers.

 Although Singlish is officially discouraged in Singaporean schools, in practice, there is often some level of code-switching present in the classroom.
 This is rather inevitable given that Singlish is the home language of many students, and many teachers themselves are comfortable with the variety.

 In many white-collar workplaces, Singlish is avoided in formal contexts, especially at job interviews, meetings with clients, presentations or meetings, where Standard English is preferred.
 Nevertheless, selected Singlish phrases are sometimes injected into discussions to build rapport or for a humorous effect, especially when the audience consists mainly of locals.
 In informal settings, such as during conversation with friends, or transactions in kopitiams and shopping malls, Singlish is used without restriction.
-For many students, using Singlish is inevitable when interacting with their peers, siblings, parents and elders.Singapore humour writer Sylvia Toh Paik Choo was the first to put a spelling and a punctuation to Singlish in her books Eh Goondu (1982) and Lagi Goondu (1986), which are essentially a glossary of Singlish, which she terms 'Pasar Patois'.
-This is later followed by publishing of a few other Singlish books including Coxford Singlish Dictionary (2002) by Colin Goh, An Essential Guide to Singlish (2003) by Miel and The Three Little Pigs Lah (2013) by Casey Chen, and Spiaking Singlish: A companion to how Singaporeans Communicate (2017) by Gwee Li Sui.
+For many students, using Singlish is inevitable when interacting with their peers, siblings, parents and elders.

+Singapore humour writer Sylvia Toh Paik Choo was the first to put a spelling and a punctuation to Singlish in her books Eh Goondu (1982) and Lagi Goondu (1986), which are essentially a glossary of Singlish, which she terms 'Pasar Patois'.
+This was later followed by the publishing of a few other Singlish books including Coxford Singlish Dictionary (2002) by Colin Goh, An Essential Guide to Singlish (2003) by Miel Prudencio Ma and The Three Little Pigs Lah (2013) by Casey Chen, and Spiaking Singlish: A companion to how Singaporeans Communicate (2017) by Gwee Li Sui.
+In 2024, the online dictionary known as the Chimbridge Dictionary of Singlish and Singapore English was launched by Daniel Goh, the first of its kind to contain fully-researched etymologies of all its terms.
+It is, to date, the most complete and comprehensive dictionary of Singlish terms ever compiled.